 • GIMP: This free alternative to Photoshop allows you to set canvas size to GMB specifications before importing your image.

-When resizing images for Google My Business, always maintain the aspect ratio to prevent distortion.
-For best results, start with high-resolution images and scale them down rather than enlarging smaller images, which can result in pixelation.
+Always keep the aspect ratio when resizing images for Google My Business to avoid distortion.
+For best results, start with high-resolution images and scale down instead of enlarging, which causes pixelation.

 How to Measure Google My Business Post Performance?